crazy-catzzz/Adminator/README.md

 - badwords (`type: array`)
   - default: `["Fuck", "fuck", "Bitch", "bitch", "Asshole", "asshole"]`
   - Add/Remove filtered words for the `automod` feature

+- automodpunishment (`type: string`)
+  - dafault: `kick`
+  - Change the punishment that automod gives a pertruder once they send a message with a forbidden word
+  - Options: `kick`, `delete`